jsigao/prior_misspecification_phylodynamic_biogeography/README.md

 # Supplementary Archive for: Model Misspecification Misleads Inference of the Spatial Dynamics of Disease Outbreaks
-This archive contains the materials that are necessary and sufficient to reproduce this study; it is divided into three subdirectories: [`data`](#data) (containing the sequence alignment and the associated sampling time and location data), [`analyses`](#analyses) (containing the `BEAST` phylodynamic analyses XML scripts), and [`scripts`](#scripts) (containing the analyses-setup and analyses-postprocessing `R` scripts), each described in detail below.
+This archive contains the materials that are necessary and sufficient to reproduce this study; it is divided into four directories:
+(1) the [`data`](#data) directory contains the sequence alignment and the associated sampling time and location data;
+(2) the [`analyses`](#analyses) directory contains the `BEAST` phylodynamic analyses XML scripts;
+(3) the [`scripts`](#scripts) directory contains the `R` scripts for setting up and summarizing analyses, and;
+(4) the [`program`](#program) directory contains a modified version of the `BEAST` software package that implements a robust function for checking the irreducibility of a geographic model, required to perform the analyses under the asymmetric geographic model in our study.
-This archive is also available as an [Dryad repository](https://datadryad.org/stash/share/vTbeDwLq2uSL9rL4NCe_Cocp2bY7BgWTI2tUgoNrLDA).
+This archive is also available as a [Dryad repository](https://datadryad.org/stash/share/vTbeDwLq2uSL9rL4NCe_Cocp2bY7BgWTI2tUgoNrLDA).

 ## <a name="data"></a>Data
 The `data` subdirectory contains the sequence alignment and the associated sampling time and location information.
-We organized the 14 datasets by the source study first (corresponding to eight immediate subdirectories), and then by subdatasets when there is more than one such for a given study.
+We organized the 14 datasets by the source study first (corresponding to eight immediate subdirectories), and then by data(sub)sets when there is more than one such for a given study.
 Each (sub)dataset subdirectory contains a `discrete_trait.txt` spreadsheet, which stores the sampling time and location information.
 We also include the sequence alignment (as well as the GenBank accession numbers) for the datasets that we don't have access to the marginal distribution of phylogenies or the sequence alignment from the original study.